CarolineL-Analyst/Turnaround-Time-Stability-Analysis/README.md

 While Turnaround Time (TRT) exists across domains (e.g., ticket resolution), this analysis is optimized for production and MRO environments, where variability directly impacts asset availability and delivery commitments.

+## Why This Matters

+Operational performance often appears “normal” when viewed through averages alone.
+This project demonstrates how combining rolling statistics, z-scores, and coefficient of variation can reveal **hidden instability** in turnaround time that traditional KPIs may overlook.

+By distinguishing short-term anomalies from long-term process volatility, this analysis helps teams:
+- Identify when “normal” performance is actually built on an unstable baseline
+- Set more realistic delivery expectations for time-sensitive work
+- Focus investigation and discussion where it matters most

+While TRT exists across domains (e.g., ticket resolution), this analysis is optimized for **production and MRO environments**, where variability directly impacts asset availability.

 ## Overview
 This project analyzes Turnaround Time (TRT) behavior at the **Part No + Workscope** level to assess **process stability, volatility, and anomaly patterns over time**.